🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Demo and Overview

-Check out the YouTube video linked at the top of the article for a full demo showcasing how to configure and test out the IN100 to broadcast:
+Check out the YouTube video above for a full demo showcasing how to configure and test out the IN100 to broadcast:

 1. Apple's iBeacon format